-The Best Colorado Edibles
+The Best Cannabis Edibles

 Colorado edibles are a great way for people to try marijuana in a different way.
 Many people are looking for alternatives to smoking marijuana.
 There has been an explosion of cannabis bakeries and kitchens around Colorado, which offer a host of both sweet and savory foods with the cannabis “baked in.”
 Some infused foods that are available include: baked goods (brownies, cookies, cheesecakes, etc.), hard candy, suckers, gum, ice cream, drinks, chocolates, coffee, tea, tinctures, popcorn and snack mixes to name a few.